 - Health informatics specialist – $88,625 (ZipRecruiter)

 Searching job postings in your specific geographic area will give you the most realistic picture of what potential salary you can expect for your desired role.

 Health Informatics Careers

-Even if you currently work in an HIM role, to position yourself for career growth in health informatics you will need solid training to round out your medical and IT knowledge as well as to develop critical health administration and leadership skills.
-That’s why so many aspiring health informatics professionals are enrolling in master’s degree programs that can build on their education and work experience and prepare them for the demands of an informatics position in a rapidly changing and highly analytical environment.
+Even if you currently work in a health information management (HIM) role, to position yourself for career growth in health informatics you will need solid training to round out your medical and IT knowledge as well as to develop critical health administration and leadership skills.
+This is exactly why many HIM professionals are enrolling in specialized master’s degree programs that can build on their work experience and develop the additional knowledge they’ll need to compete for new job opportunities in informatics.

 |Job Title||Salary||Job Description|